PIM1030 - Introduction: jointly owned property & partnerships

-Usually, there won’t be a partnership and the taxpayer’s share from the jointly owned property will be included as part of their personal rental business profits.
+Usually, there won't be a partnership and the customer’s share from the jointly owned property will be included as part of their personal rental business profits.

 Less commonly, the joint letting may amount to a partnership.
 If this is the case the share of the profit or loss must be kept separate from any other letting income.
 A partnership loss can't be deducted from a personal rental profit and vice versa.

-The property income rules will not alter a taxpayer’s status.
+The property income rules will not alter a customer’s status.
 A partner will not cease to be a partner just because of the current rules.
-Equally, if a taxpayer was not a partner before, they will not become a partner just because of the current rules.
+Equally, if a customer was not a partner before, they will not become a partner just because of the current rules.
 See below for more about the cases where a partnership exists.